Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Conclusion

 \section{Conclusion}

-In this work, unlike previous MoE serving works that adopt system-centric approaches and develop deployment-specific strategies, we study MoE model serving from a model-focused perspective.
-We conducted comprehensive data-movement-centric profiling of large-scale MoE models (200B+) to extract system-agnostic insights.
-These insights reveal underlying patterns behind seemingly random data movement, providing actionable guidance for designing diverse future MoE serving systems.
-We validated several insights on wafer-scale GPU architectures and achieved significant performance improvements with minimal modifications.
+Unlike prior MoE serving studies that take system-centric approaches with deployment-specific strategies, we study MoE serving from a model-focused perspective.
+We conduct comprehensive data-movement-centric profiling of state-of-the-art MoE models (200B–1000B) to extract system-agnostic insights, revealing structured patterns underlying seemingly random data movement and providing actionable guidance on system design.
+We validate these insights on both a future wafer-scale GPU architecture and existing multi-GPU systems, achieving significant performance improvements through minimal architectural modifications and lightweight software design, demonstrating their broad applicability.